npont/ML_Sentiment_Analysis/README.md

+## This project aims at classifying tweets as 'positive' or 'negative' according to the sentiment that is conferred.
+The labels correspond to 'smiling' or 'sad' smileys that have been removed.

 ### In this file we explain the organization of our project.

 First, to run the files, you need to upload the twitter-datasets and store them into 'twitter-datasets/'.
 We used them locally on our computers but they are too heavy to be used on Github.